Technetium Radiopharmaceuticals

 Technetium-99m pertechnetate is localised by the thyroid similarly to iodides but is not incorporated into thyroglobulin.
 The imaging agent technetium-99m tetrofosmin, known as Myoview, has good myocardial uptake, typically 1-2% of the injected dose, with a first-pass extraction efficiency of approximately 50%.
 In addition, Myoview has good retention and minimal redistribution from the myocardium over time.

-The myocardium, parathyroid and breast tissue also take up technetium-99 m sestamibi.
-Single-photon emission computed tomography (SPECT) is subsequently performed to detect the gamma ray emitted by the decay of technetium-99m.
+The myocardium, parathyroid, and breast tissue also absorb technetium-99 m sestamibi.
+Subsequently, single-photon emission computed tomography (SPECT) is performed to detect the gamma rays emitted by the decay of technetium-99m.
 In its kit form, sestamibi is used to detect coronary artery disease (CAD) by accumulating in the myocardial ischemia to gain information for patient management decisions.